nickscamara/TriVote/README.md

 Contributers are Nick Camara, Benjamin Whitehead, Caleb Peffer, William Tu

 ## What is TriVote?
+TriVote is a competitive Trivia game made with Flutter that aims to improve educated voter turnout.
+To accomplish this, Trivote gives users direct feedback on how educated they are compared to other voters, while using its fun, engagingly competitive design to educate voters on key issues.

-TriVote is a competitive Trivia game made with Flutter.
-The game allows users to compete against friends by responding questions related to the political system.
+The game allows pits users against their friends by having them respond to questions related to the political system.
 ### How does it work?
 Players spin the wheel and answers questions about specific categories listed down below.
 Each player has 3 lives and they keep answering questions until they lose them.
 At the end, a report is showed to the user in which demonstrates a summary of their answers and how to improve upon them.